nathanrosspowell/presentations/src/beginner_guides/why_crashes_happen/README.md

 We need smart allocation to try and minimize fragmentation.

 We need to optimize for code size (there are compiler options for this, but it makes slower code).

+It is pointless to do pointer check around memory allocations, because if you are out of memory it's only a matter of time before the program is going to stop.
 ]